Frequently Asked Questions

 What are SupreDye™ Cycle Sequencing Kits?

-SupreDye Cycle Sequencing Kits are our proprietary Sanger sequencing kits that are powerful alternatives to BigDye® Terminator Cycle Sequencing kits with similar performance.
-The SupreDye Cycle Sequencing Kits can be successfully used on ABI 310, 3130 series, and 3730 series of Genetic Analyzers without changing the BigDye’s experimental protocols or other reagents.
+SupreDye™ Cycle Sequencing Kits are our proprietary Sanger sequencing kits that are powerful alternatives to BigDye® Terminator Cycle Sequencing kits with similar performance.
+The SupreDye™ Cycle Sequencing Kits can be successfully used on ABI 310, 3130 series, and 3730 series of Genetic Analyzers without alteration to the BigDye’s experimental protocols or other reagents.

-What types of SupreDye sequencing kits are available?
+What types of SupreDye™ Cycle Sequencing Kits are available?

-Four types of SupreDye Cycle Sequencing Kits are available.
-The Table below lists these kits and their uses.
+Four types of SupreDye™ Cycle Sequencing Kits are available.
+The table below lists these kits and their uses.

-SupreDye Cycle Sequencing Kits BigDye Alternatives Applications
+SupreDye™ Cycle Sequencing Kits BigDye Alternatives Applications

-BD1 BigDye Terminator v1.1 Optimized for short read or near primer reading; for regular template
+v1.1 BigDye Terminator v1.1 Optimized for short read or near primer reading; for regular template

-BD3 BigDye Terminator v3.1 Long read for de novo sequencing or resequencing, regular andlarger template
+v3.1 BigDye Terminator v3.1 Long read for de novo sequencing or resequencing, regular andlarger template

-How should I use SupreDye Cycle Sequencing Kits?
+How should I use SupreDye™ Cycle Sequencing Kits?

-Use SupreDye Cycle Sequencing Kits and 5X sequencing reaction buffer as alternative to BigDye Terminator Cycle Sequencing Kits and its 5X sequencing Buffer.
-Keep everything else (reagents and protocols) the same.
-SupreDye Cycle Sequencing Kits can also be used with all the other ADS™ reagents for sequencing.
+Use the SupreDye™ Cycle Sequencing Kits and 5X Sequencing Reaction Buffer as an alternative to BigDye Terminator Cycle Sequencing Kits and 5X Sequencing Buffer.
+All other reagents and protocols remain the same.
+SupreDye™ Cycle Sequencing Kits can also be used with other ADS™ reagents.

-How do I store the SupreDye Cycle Sequencing Kits?
+How do I store the SupreDye™ Cycle Sequencing Kits?

-The SupreDye Kits are shipped with dry ice and should be stored at -20°C after arrival.
+The SupreDye™ Kits are shipped with dry ice and should be stored at -20°C after arrival.

 Sequencing Reaction Cleanup

-How do I clean up the sequencing reactions?
+How do I clean up sequencing reactions?

 Sample Loading and Capillary Electrophoresis

-How is TruPure Formamide different from other formamides?
+How is TruPure™ Formamide different from other formamides?

-TruPure Formamide is highly deionized and purified.
-It increases sequencing signal intensity and stabilityand has been successfully used as an alternative to Hi-Di™ formamide.
+TruPure™ Formamide is a highly deionized and purified solution that increases the intensity and stability of sequencing signals.
+It has been successfully used as a direct alternative to Hi-Di™ formamide.

-Why different polymers are used as separation matrices for sequencing?
+Why are different polymers used as separation matrices for sequencing?

-How are PwrPOPTM P7, P6, or P4 polymers used?
+How are PwrPOP™-4, -6, or -7 polymers used?

 Capillary Array Regeneration